 Process Flow: Reversed Phase Preparative HPLC Systems

 The process of conducting the column operation for the commercial separation of proteins is pretty straight-forward.
-It works on the principle of Adsorption and Desorption.
-A compound of interest acts as an adsorbate while the resin acts as an adsorbent.

 Depending on the nature of the desired component, there exist the following set of operations.